skaynor/wildhunts-campaign/docs/resources/weapons/equipment-basics.md

 ### Upgrading your armor

 When you want to upgrade your armor consult the table below.
-Once you have the correct number of resources, a smithy will upgrade your armor for the cost listed.
-It takes one week to complete the process.
+Once you have the correct number of resources, you can upgrade your armor for the cost listed.

 | **Rarity** | **Resource***     | **Amount Needed** | **Cost**  |
 | :--------: | :------------:     | :---------------: | :------:  |